 - Four 2″ x 10″ x 8′ Boards – for the edges (We used 8 foot long boards, but you could also use 10 foot long boards if you want a bigger sandbox.)

 - Wood Screws – a whole bunch 🙂

 - Weed Blocker – absolutely essential for keeping weeds out

-- Location: Find a place that has shade (something we didn’t do that I wish we had), good drainage (not at the bottom of a hill), and is in a good location for you to see while you putz around.
+- Location: Find a place that has some shade (something we didn’t do that I wish we had), good drainage (not at the bottom of a hill or a place that can be swampy), and is in a good location for you to keep an eye on your little ones while you putz around the yard.

 - Dig the Corners: Take your time to make sure the corners line up and everything makes a nice looking square.
 You’ll want your corners to be a few inches deeper than the rest of the sandbox for your posts to go in.